webmindml/.ddd/README.md

   Code Maintainability and Portability: With .ddd, developers can adapt their applications to changes in WebGPU specifications and browser implementations without rewriting significant portions of the codebase.

-  Cross-Platform Consistency: .ddd promotes platform-independent development, ensuring consistent behavior across different browsers and devices.
+  Cross-Platform Consistency: <a href="https://github.com/webmindml/prepostprocess.ddd/blob/main/README.md">.ddd</a> promotes platform-independent development, ensuring consistent behavior across different browsers and devices.

   Code Reuse and Best Practices: Embracing a shared abstraction like .ddd encourages collaboration and leads to well-optimized codebases within developer communities.<br />